debajyotid2/linear_regression_with_sgd/README.md

 # Linear Regression using Stochastic Gradient Descent

-This repository is to build my own understanding of low level matrix and linear algebra operations in C and NumPy in Python.
+This repository is a demonstration of low level matrix and linear algebra operations in C and NumPy in Python.

 ## Dependencies